Paris Saint-Germain youth academy players

-Who are the best PSG academy products?
+Who are PSG's best academy graduates?

-Which competitions does PSG's academy compete in?
+What competitions do PSG's academy teams play in?

 Paris Saint-Germain are a competitive force at underage level, but aren’t as dominant as their elite-level peers in other countries.
 They’re also regulars in the UEFA Youth League but haven’t won it yet, although they did reach the final in 2016 and have a strong chance this season.